 Directorate and Service All Directorates and Service Areas Area What is being assessed (e.g. name of policy, procedure, project, service or proposed service change).
 This assessment sets out the overall impact that the budget and business planning proposals have on a range of equality and diversity characteristics, including the nine protected characteristics defined under the Equality Act 2010, and sets out any mitigations that have been put in place against possible negative impacts.
 Is this a new or existing function or policy?
-This impact assessment provides an overview of the 2022/23 budget and business planning proposals and so comments on changes to existing programmes as well as new proposals.
+This impact assessment provides an overview of the 2023/24 budget and business planning proposals and so comments on changes to existing programmes as well as new proposals.
 Briefly summarise the policy or proposed service change.
 Summarise possible impacts.
 This assessment covers the overall budget and business planning proposal for Cherwell District Council and seeks to highlight key evidence and intelligence that the Council has used to assess the impact of its budget proposals on the nine protected characteristics set out in the Equality Act 2010.
 The Council has also assessed the impact on those living in rural areas, those living with social deprivation, armed forces communities and carers.
 Does the proposal bias, discriminate or unfairly disadvantage individuals or groups within the community?
-An initial review of all proposals was completed by the corporate policy team to review the impact of savings and determine where mitigations would be required.
-Individual Equality Impact Assessments will be finalised following approval of budget proposals for any required policy change that could have an negative impact. (following completion of the assessment).
+An initial review of all proposals was completed by the Performance and Insight Team to review the impact of savings and determine where mitigations would be required.
+Individual Equality Impact Assessments will be finalised following approval of budget proposals for any required policy change that could have a negative impact. (following completion of the assessment).
 The assessment has not identified any bias, unfair advantage or disadvantage to any groups or individuals.
 Where potential negative impacts have been identified, mitigations have been put in place to reduce impact.
-Completed By Emily Schofield, Acting Head of Strategy Authorised By Date of Assessment November 2021
+Completed By Celia Prado-Teeling - Performance & Insight Team Leader Authorised By Shona Ware, Assistant Director - Customer Focus Date of Assessment November 2022